open-AIMS/bayesnec/paper/paper.md

 ### User specified priors

 There may be situations where the default `bayesnec` priors do not behave as desired, or the user wants to provide informative priors.
 For example, the default priors may be too informative, yielding unreasonably tight confidence bands (although this is only likely where there are few data or unique values of the `x_var` data).
 Conversely, priors may be too vague, leading to poor model convergence.
 Alternatively, the default priors may be of the wrong statistical family if there was insufficient information in the provided data for `bayesnec` to correctly predict the appropriate ones to use.
-The priors used in the default model fit can be extracted using `pull_prior`, and a sample or plot of prior values can be obtained from the individual `brms` model fits through the function `sample_priors` which samples directly from the `prior` element in the `brm` model fit (see Fig. \@ref(fig:priorsplot)).
+The priors used in the default model fit can be extracted using `pull_prior`, and a sample or plot of prior values can be obtained from the individual `brms` model fits through the function `sample_priors` which samples directly from the `prior` element in the `brm` model fit (see \autoref{fig:priorsplot}).

 ```r